fspoettel/advent-of-code-rust/README.md

 Please note that these are not _scientific_ benchmarks, understand them as a fun approximation. 😉 Timings, especially in the microseconds range, might change a bit between invocations.

+To compute the times but not update the benchmarks table in the readme, use the `--no-readme` flag.

 ### ➡️ Run all tests

 ```sh